louayshaat/Incident_response/Lab_Guide.md

 * Enter name of **DenyAll** then click **Create policy**.

 #### 2.4.2 AWS CLI (Run Queries in AWS Cloud9)
+Before you run the commands, you will need to update the temporary keys with your Event Engine credentials.
+Browse to [Event Engine](https://dashboard.eventengine.run) and click on **AWS Console** and copy the credentails section and paste that in Cloud9

 Create a new group